PalisadoesFoundation/switchmap-ng/docs/docs/getting-started/cli.md

 ---
-title: Command Line Interface (CLI)
+id: cli
-sidebar_label: CLI
+title: CLI
-sidebar_position: 4
+sidebar_position: 50
 ---
-# The CLI

 This page outlines how to use the `switchmap-ng` command line interface (CLI)